Heaven 'n Hell

-"Heaven 'N Hell" is the fourth and final single released from Salt-n-Pepa's fourth studio album, Very Necessary.
+"Heaven 'N Hell" is the fourth and final single released from American hip hop group Salt-n-Pepa's fourth studio album, Very Necessary (1993).
 In the United States, it was released alongside "None of Your Business" as a double-A sided single.
 The song samples "Think About It" by Odell Brown & the Organ-izers, "Synthetic Substitution" by Melvin Bliss and "Heaven and Hell is on Earth" by 20th Century Steel Band.
 "Heaven 'N Hell" became a top-30 hit in Australia and New Zealand.
+The accompanying music video was directed by American film and music video director Marcus Raboy and filmed in New York.
+Victoria Strange produced it.